-Today, we want to make everything quicker and easier.
-Hence the invention of online shopping, Uber Eats, delivery drones – and stick vacuums.
-The best stick vacuum is easy to maneuverer and store, light to push around, is multi-use (converts to a hand vac for car-and-more cleaning) and makes short work of pesky mess, including pet hair.
-Here are Australia’s top stick vacuums, which we’ve chosen from hundreds of hours of research, including real customer reviews.
+The best stick vacuum is easy to move and store, light to push around, is multi-use (converts to a hand vac for car-and-more cleaning) and makes short work of pesky mess, including pet hair.
+Here are Australia’s best cordless vacuums, which we’ve chosen from hundreds of hours of research, including real consumer feedback.

 How we picked

-Next, we were keen to understand actual Australians’ experiences of the vacuums.
+Next, we were keen to understand actual Aussie experiences of the vacuums.
 Enter ProductReview.com.au.
 Sifting through these reviews gave us an idea of the good, the bad and the ugly bits.
-Anything scoring less than a 4 out of 5 was discounted.
+Anything scoring less than 3.5 out of 5 was discounted.
 We looked for vacuums that had hundreds of positive (4 and 5-star) reviews.

-This narrowed our list considerably.
-We could now move onto looking at each of the vacuum’s features.
+We then moved onto looking at each of the vacuum’s features.
 We were looking for features that justified choosing a stick vacuum over its non-stick siblings: convenient cordless cleaning; effortless steering; and lightweight.

 We were hoping for a long runtime (20 minutes+) with a short charging period (sub 4 hours) but that’s one of the biggest issues with a stick vacuum.
 Because cordless stick vacuums are battery operated, not mains powered, they can become less effective over time.